Practice considerations: Manage your architecture firm’s risk during COVID-19

 - For bigger, more complicated projects where your client has a large team of decision makers, it may be difficult to collect all the decision makers together during this pandemic.
 Therefore, you might consider asking whether it is possible to communicate with a limited subset of contacts to minimize response time.

 - If you need plans reviewed or inspections performed and your local building department is slow to respond or is closed and nonresponsive, then you should look to see if your jurisdiction has any statutes allowing for alternative plan review and inspection services.
-Along these lines the State of Georgia issued executive orders on March 20 and 30, 2020 on this topic, doing away with the statutorily required waiting period and allowing for the immediate use of “private professional providers” for plan review and inspections.
-The executive orders can be found here.

 8. Non-compliant jobsites

 - You may need to consider how to communicate with, and provide instructions to, your employees and consultants if a jobsite is not complying with guidelines or regulations.
+You should emphasize with your employees that they are empowered to speak up and act to protect their own safety and that of their firm.

 - If you are aware of violations of government regulations or guidelines, you will need to determine whether and to whom you report such issues.